braze-inc/braze-docs/_docs/_developer_guide/disclosures/open_source_software_disclosure.md

 Warning!
 Don't make any changes to this document without approval from the legal department.
 -->

-# Open Source Software Disclosure for the Braze Services
+# Open source software disclosure for the braze services

 _(effective as of August 29, 2018; subject to change)_